Last Frontier Blades

 Small amounts of Chromium can also increase the strength of the blade

-Manganese - Can make the steel harder and more brittle
+Manganese - Can make the steel harder, but more brittle.

-Molybdenum - Allows the steel to perform at high temperatures
+Molybdenum - Allows the steel to perform better at high temperatures.

-Sulfur - Increases machinability but can decrease toughness
+Sulfur - Increases machinability but usually decrease toughness.

 These are true corrosion proof (rust proof) steels.
 However, there is a trade off for this feature.

 A few examples of various steels used by knife manufacturers that you may encounter:

 The 10xx series includes a large variety of steels including the very common 1080 and 1095 steels.